Kyusetzu/Animal-Crossing-Welcome-Luxury/README.md

 > This mod contains several texture edits so far which should make the game look more modern and noble.

 ## Changes
+- Camera is slightly zoomed out for a better view
+- Cyrus' costumisations are instantly done
+- Fish bite first try
+- Fish don't vanish when you run up to them
 - Flowers don't break by running over them
+- Flowers never wilt (except black roses)
 - Fruits sell for more the price of foreign fruits
+- Mayor Permit is 100% from begin with
 - Mosquitos never bite
 - New Dialog
 - New Music
+- QR Maschine is unlocked
 - Resetti is disabled
 - Reworked Textures (Interior, Exterior, Items...)
 - Stores are now 24/7 open